wdiechmann/rygsaek/README.md

 Easy was it not?

 That first product - remember that one?
-Well, turns out it has reached it's EOL (End Of Life) so you go delete it.
+Well, turns out it has reached it's EOL (End Of Life) so you go on and delete it.
 Deleting it will break the connection to the shared BOM spreadsheet right?
 No!

 The BOM is safe with **Rygsaek** and only the link between the now defunct product and the BOM is gone.